AlaskaAirlines/auro-button/README.md

 \<ods-button> is a wrapper component for a HTML \<button> element containing styling and behavior.
 The content of a button is to be passed in via the `string` attribute.
 See below for examples of use.

+## Docs

+All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the `./docs` directory of this repository.

+### Step by step Orion dependency instructions

+To build an app from the ground up using the Orion Design system and all it's individual resources, see the step by step build doc in the `./examples` directory.

 ## Install

 ```
 $ npm i @alaskaairux/ods-button
 ```

-### Step by step Orion dependency instructions

-To build an app from the ground up using the Orion Design system and all it's individual resources, see this [step by step](https://github.com/AlaskaAirlines/OrionStatelessComponents__ods-button/blob/master/examples/create-react-app-example.md) build example doc.

 ### Design Token CSS Custom Property dependency